Ashwin-droid/simple-and-secure-password-storage/README.md

 const projectSalt = "TopSecretSaltForCompany";
 ```
 ### Note:
 Do store all the fields as-is in the database.
-Else it is guranteed to not work.
+Else it is guaranteed to not work.
 For unique identification use the `EmailHash` field.
 ```js
 {